 Here you will learn English travelling collocations.
-These useful expressions will help you improve your English speaking skills travelling plans and arrangements in English.
+These useful expressions will help you improve your English speaking skills when you’re talking about travel plans and arrangements in English.

 Off the beaten track, packaged deal, get away from it all and more.